innerr/ticat/README.md

 ### **Ticat**: makes sure the parts can be easily built
 The ad-hot feature assembling give us the most flexable yet powerful controlling.

-To apply this, in **ticat** we provide a very easy way to wrap any existed tools into components(alias: modules):
+To apply this, in **ticat** we provide a easy way to wrap any existed tools into components(alias: modules):
 ```
  ┌───────────────────────┐        ┌──────────────────┐
  │ Alloc Server Resource │        │ Jitter Detecting │